LaTroy Hawkins: Houston Astros (2008–2009)

 On July 30, 2008, the Houston Astros acquired Hawkins from the Yankees for minor leaguer Matt Cusick.
 The trade was made because the Astros needed someone to help Doug Brocail in late-inning setup situations.
-Hawkins pitched 21 innings out of the bullpen and allowing just one earned run over that span (good for an ERA of 0.43).
+Hawkins pitched 21 innings out of the bullpen and allowing just one earned run over that span (good for a 0.43 ERA).
 "No one could have imagined Hawkins would respond with a nearly perfect two-month run with his new team," praised Alyson Footer of MLB.com.
 Hawkins signed a one-year deal with the Astros to return for the 2009 season.

 Just before the 2009 World Baseball Classic began in March, Hawkins was added to the roster for the United States national baseball team when Joe Nathan had to drop out because of a sore shoulder.
 He pitched in four games in the tournament, winning one and posting a 7.36 ERA.
 The United States was eliminated by Japan in the semifinals.

 From late April through the middle of June 2009, Hawkins served as Houston's closer, as regular closer José Valverde was sidelined with a calf injury.
 While Valverde was out, Hawkins was 9-for-11 in save opportunities.
 When Valverde returned, Hawkins again assumed an eighth-inning setup role.
 From July 28 through August 12, 2009, Hawkins was on the disabled list because of back pain caused by shingles.
 "Hugs were completely out of the question," he described the pain.
 In 65 games, Hawkins sported an ERA of 2.13 in 65 games, the lowest ERA he had since 2003.
 He had a 1–4 record and saved 11 games.
 After the 2009 season, Hawkins became a free agent.

 Milwaukee Brewers (2010–2011)

-On December 16, 2009, Hawkins signed a two-year contract with the Milwaukee Brewers that was worth $7.5 million.
+On December 16, 2009, Hawkins signed a two-year contract with the Milwaukee Brewers for $7.5 million.
 Shoulder soreness prevented him from pitching for Milwaukee from May 6 through July 30, and after appearing in only five further games through August 10, he was placed back on the disabled list with shoulder weakness, never to pitch again that season.
 All told, the injuries limited him to 18 games in 2010.
 He was 0–3 with an 8.44 ERA.

 Hawkins served as the eighth-inning setup man for John Axford in 2011.
 From April 25 through July 1, he did not allow a run in 22 straight games (20 innings pitched).
 He was 3–1 with a 2.42 ERA in 52 games as the Brewers won the NL Central.
 Facing the Arizona Diamondbacks in the NLDS, he pitched a scoreless inning in Game 2.
 The Brewers won that series in five games.
 In the NLCS against the Cardinals, he was not charged with a run in three appearances, but he did allow two inherited runners to score in Milwaukee's 12–6 loss in Game 6.
 The Cardinals defeated the Brewers in six games.
 After the season, he became a free agent.